GeoCat/geoserver/docs/README.md

 ## builddocs.py

-The python script ``builddocs.puy`` is used to build our documentation:
+The python script ``builddocs.puy`` is used to build documentation:

 ```
-python builddocs.py
+python builddocs.py --latest
 open build/html/index.html
 ```

+This script combines the documentation of the geoserver user guide and the ``src`` folder into a single manual.
+The flag ``--latest`` above is used for the

 For more information please see [geocat-documentation](https://github.com/volaya/geocat-documentation).